tomburgert/feature-reliance/README.md

 ## Abstract / Description

 This repository provides code to reproduce the experiments in the paper.
-The work revisits the hypothesis that CNNs are inherently biased toward texture.
+The work revisits the hypothesis that CNNs are inherently biased toward texture [Geirhos et al., ICLR 2019].
 It proposes a domain-agnostic framework for **controlled suppression** of cues (shape, texture, color) and quantifies feature reliance.
 Our results show that CNNs are not inherently texture-biased but mainly depend on local shape features.
 Extending the analysis across domains, we find systematic differences: vision models lean on shape, medical imaging on color, and remote sensing on texture.

 ![Overview of the method](method_overview.png)